 The Point Arena Lighthouse Celebrates National Lighthouse Day!

-The Point Arena Lighthouse will celebrate National Lighthouse Day on Sunday, August 7 from 10 a.m. to 4:30 p.m.
+The Point Arena Lighthouse will celebrate National Lighthouse Day on Monday, August 7 from 10 a.m. to 4:30 p.m.
 All visitors will enjoy free admission to the Grounds, Museum and Tower Tours.
-Wind, weather and emergencies permitting this great day will also feature the Berkeley Kite Wranglers flying their amazing kites over the grounds and a static display of a Coast Guard Rescue Helicopter!
-Guests can also purchase award-winning clam chowder from the River Grill, and finish it off with Lighthouse Keepers Strawberry Shortcake and home baked brownies.
+Wind, weather and emergencies permitting this great day will also feature a static display of a Coast Guard Rescue Helicopter!
+Guests can also purchase award-winning clam chowder and finish it off with our famous homemade Lighthouse Keepers Strawberry Shortcake and home baked brownies.